-Today, the University e-timetable is unified, and it is posted to a corresponding section of the SPbU website.
+Today, the University e-timetable is unified, and it is posted to a corresponding section of the St Petersburg University website.
 There are guidelines in place, indicating reasons for introducing changes into the timetable (business trips, sick leaves, etc.).
 These rules are uniform, and well-known to everyone.
 A new version of the guidelines is being finalised now, based on proposals from directors of institutes, deans of faculties, and chairmen of committees on education and methodology.
 The e-timetable is being improved as well, following the results of a survey for students and teachers available at a University webpage called 'Future of the E-Timetable' (the survey has been conducted regularly since 2015).
 Certain changes have also been made to project specifications and policies.

 The e-timetable even allows you to see the location of every class, as it is now integrated with Yandex.Maps, which provide the map of St Petersburg and its suburbs.
 Further plans are adding a public transport tracker, also provided by Yandex.
 Both students and teachers will be able to plot a virtual route to any University building.

 Student's Personal Account

 This service proves to be very popular among students.
 'You can log into your personal account with your ID,' explains Sergey Sevryukov, Head of the Technical Support Department for Medicine, Medical Technologies, Dentistry, and Law.
-'The account contains student's personal data (date and place of birth, place of residence, passport details) and academic paper help information (field of study, educational programme, year, group, transcript number).
+'The account contains students’ personal data (date and place of birth, place of residence, passport details) and academic information (field of study, academic programme, year, group, transcript number).
 Students can verify this data to avoid errors in generated documents.'

 Students can do the following in their personal accounts: